The Untold Truth Of Turkey Legs

 Arby's tried getting in on the action

 When something is hot, it's no shocker that others are looking to get in on the action.
-(Think the great fast-food chicken sandwich wars of 2019.)
-Fast food favorite, Arby's decided it was their shot to get in on the turkey leg game.
-Back in 2017, Arby's released their own version of the turkey leg in promotion of the "Game of Thrones" finale.
-Available at a select number of locations, their giant smoked turkey leg clocked in at around a pound and used salt and brown sugar to slow roast it to poultry perfection.
+(Think the great fast food chicken sandwich wars of 2019.)
+Fast food favorite Arby's decided to get in on the turkey leg game.
+Back in 2017, Arby's released its own version of the turkey leg in promotion of the "Game of Thrones" finale.
+Available at a select number of locations, its giant smoked turkey leg clocked in at around a pound, and the chain used salt and brown sugar to slow roast it to poultry perfection.

-According to Today.com, this wasn't a shocking move for the national brand as fans have been begging them for some time and took their utter outrage to social media.
-They answered the calling and in late summer, and promoted the release with a playful spin on the wildly popular television series' tagline "Winter is coming" with ...
+According to Today.com, this wasn't a shocking move for the national brand as fans have been begging for it for some time and took their utter outrage to social media.
+Arby's answered the calling in late summer and promoted the release with a playful spin on the wildly popular television series' tagline "Winter is coming" with ...
 "Turkey is coming."
 And did it ever; as the release was celebrated at nine locations that were inspired by fictional regions in the show.
 The release went over well with fans who touted its relative cheapness with each leg setting you back only $5.99.
 The flavor was a welcomed smokiness that was lauded as both moist and juicy.
 Perhaps it's not too soon to start an official petition to bring this one back to Arby's?

-There's now several restaurants entirely dedicated to the novelty
+Several restaurants are now entirely dedicated to the novelty

-It's clear that turkey legs are here and here to stay as their popularity has only grown since its introduction in the 1960s.
-Showing little signs of stopping, there are now entire restaurant concepts dedicated to the novelty.
-Turkey Leg Paradise in the Dallas area guarantees "fall off the bone" or your money back, and Houston's Turkey Leg Hut has been satisfying customers for over four years.
+It's clear that turkey legs are here and here to stay as their popularity has only grown since their introduction in the 1960s.
+The trend shows little signs of stopping.
+There are now entire restaurant concepts dedicated to the novelty.
+Turkey Leg Paradise in the Dallas area guarantees "fall off the bone" or your money back, and Houston's Turkey Leg Hut has been satisfying customers for several years.
 Here, you can revel in jumbo turkey legs, in addition to massive funnel cakes, and fried boudin balls.
-The rapid success and unique menu — including legs smoked and stuffed with an assortment of goodies like cajun alfredo shrimp — has led to hour-long lines that wrap around the building.
+The rapid success and unique menu — including legs smoked and stuffed with an assortment of goodies like Cajun alfredo shrimp — have led to hour-long lines that wrap around the building.